knpuniversity/blog/circle-ci-behat-screenshots.md

 ***

 ***TIP
-After August 31, 2018, CircleCI 1.0 will no longer be available This blog post was updated to support the new CircleCI 2.0.
+This blog post was updated to support the new CircleCI 2.0 because of CircleCI 1.0 will no longer be available after August 31, 2018.
 ***

 For KnpUniversity, we use both [Behat](https://knpuniversity.com/screencast/behat)